FirstHR

 Misclassification Penalties

 The IRS imposes penalties for misclassifying employees as independent contractors: 100% of the employee share of FICA taxes that should have been withheld, the employer share of FICA, income tax withholding penalties, and interest.
 State penalties vary but can include additional fines and back-payment of unemployment insurance premiums.
 "I did not know" is not a defense.
 When in doubt, classify as an employee or consult an employment attorney.
-The employee vs contractor guide covers the full IRS classification framework.

 Companies Using FirstHR Onboard 3x Faster